-Once you’re ready to pick up brewing again, just take your scoby out of the fridge and prepare it some more tea!
+Once you’re ready to pick up brewing again, just take your scoby out of the fridge and prepare some more tea for it!
 It should keep on fermenting as usual when it comes to room temperature.

 Time-saving hack for large batches

 If you’re going to be making a large batch (more than a gallon), you don’t need to boil every bit of water you’re going to use.
 There’s no need to go out and buy a super-huge pot that takes an hour to come to a boil!

 It’s only necessary to prep enough water to make the tea, but you’ll still need to use the full amount of sugar and tea needed for the finished brew.

 For example, if I wanted to prep tea for two gallons of kombucha, I would bring one gallon to a boil, adding two cups of sugar and 16 tea bags (the full amount needed for two gallons).

 Next, wait for the water to cool down, add it to your scoby, and then top it off with another gallon of water.